DTW-DanWard/OctopusDeployUtilities/docs/FAQ.md

 ## How do I quickly run a fresh export?
 Run: ```oduexport```

+Make sure you review the [usage info](InstallationSetup.md) for more tips.

-## When I compare exports over time there are fields getting exported that are different in each export - but these fields are kinda useless and are affecting the diff.
+## When I compare separate exports over time there are fields getting exported that are different in each export - but these fields are kinda useless and are affecting the diff.
 How do I fix this?
-For example, you might not care about a Machine's HasLatestCalamari value as it might be different over time but you are mostly interested in project / variable data.
-To fix this, use the [property blacklist](TypeWhiteListBlackListConfig.md) and specify the type and field(s) you want to filter out (in this case Machine : HasLatestCalamari).
+For example, you might not care about a Machine's HasLatestCalamari value as it might be different over time.
+However you are mostly interested in project / variable data changes over time and these HasLatestCalamari changes are false positives.
+To fix this, use the [property blacklist](PropertyWhiteListBlackListConfig.md) and specify the type and field(s) you want to filter out (in this case Machine : HasLatestCalamari).

-## What is the post-processing that it does?
+## What is the post-processing that the export process does?
 Read this to learn all about [post-processing the data](PostProcessing.md).
 If you are curious to see exactly what the post-processing does, you can:
 * run an export without the post-processing;
 * make a copy of that export folder;